 ❄️ How to Store a Dragonfruit

-If you won't be able to enjoy your dragon fruit within three days, flash freeze it on a baking sheet until solid.
+- How to freeze dragon fruit: If you won't be able to enjoy your cut dragon fruit within three days, flash freeze it on a baking sheet in a single layer until solid.
 Then, store it in a zip top bag in the freezer for up to 3 months.

 🍽 How to Use Dragon Fruit

-Dragon fruit is a delicious fruit to eat on its own as a healthy snack, but it can be used in smoothies, smoothie bowls, sprinkled on salads, or turned into fruity cocktails and mocktails.
+Dragon fruit is a delicious fruit to eat on its own as a healthy snack, but it can also be used in smoothies, smoothie bowls, tossed in salads, or turned into fruity cocktails or refreshing drinks (like this Starbucks Mango Dragonfruit Refresher!).

 🔍 FAQs